Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.browser.engine.gecko.fetch/-gecko-view-fetch-client/fetch.md

 Overrides [Client.fetch](../../mozilla.components.concept.fetch/-client/fetch.md)

 Starts the process of fetching a resource from the network as described by the [Request](../../mozilla.components.concept.fetch/-request/index.md) object.
+This call is synchronous.

 A [Response](../../mozilla.components.concept.fetch/-response/index.md) may keep references to open streams.
 Therefore it's important to always close the [Response](../../mozilla.components.concept.fetch/-response/index.md) or its [Response.Body](../../mozilla.components.concept.fetch/-response/-body/index.md).